-The Vice President for Administrative Services & External Affairs has the responsibility to authorize all CCTV monitoring for safety and security purposes at the College.
+The Vice President of Finance and Administration has the responsibility to authorize all CCTV monitoring for safety and security purposes at the College.
 All new installations will follow the Department of Public Safety operating principles.
 All existing and future actively monitored CCTV monitoring systems will be evaluated for compliance with this policy.

 The Department of Public Safety will monitor new developments in the relevant laws to ensure that CCTV monitoring at the college is consistent with legal standards and protections.

-The CCTV Monitoring Committee, with the Vice President for Administrative Services & External Affairs, will review all requests received by the Department of Public Safety to release recordings obtained through CCTV monitoring.
-No releases of CCTV recordings will occur without authorization by the Vice President and the CCTV Monitoring Committee.
-Excluded from review by the CCTV Monitoring Committee are releases of video directly related to a criminal investigation, arrest or subpoena.
-The CCTV Monitoring Committee may also approve release of video only for legitimate purposes.
+The Vice President of Finance and Administration and General Counsel will review all requests received by the Department of Public Safety to release recordings obtained through CCTV monitoring.
+No releases of CCTV recordings will occur without authorization by the Vice President and the General Counsel.
+Excluded from review are releases of video directly related to a criminal investigation, arrest or subpoena.
+The Vice President and General Counsel may also approve release of video only for legitimate purposes.
 Any release of video will be recorded on a written log.